Notification policy

 View the example in the rego playground.

-The following example will add a comment to a pull request where it will list all the resources that were added, changed or deleted.
+The following example will add a comment to a pull request where it will list all the resources that were added, changed, deleted, imported, moved or forgotten.

 Note